 The rapid development and fluidity of this situation preclude any prediction as to the ultimate adverse impact to us of COVID-19.
 We are continuing to monitor the spread of COVID-19 and related risks.

 We are subject to risks associated with public health crises and epidemics/pandemics, such as the novel strain of coronavirus that recently originated in China.

 Our global operations expose us to risks associated with public health crises and epidemics/pandemics, such as the novel strain of coronavirus that recently originated in China (COVID-19) and has spread globally.
 In recent weeks, the continued spread has led to disruption and volatility in the global capital markets, which increases the cost of, and adversely impacts access to, capital and increases economic uncertainty.
-It is likely that the pandemic will cause an economic slowdown of potentially extended duration, and it is possible that it could cause a global recession.
+In addition, the pandemic will likely cause an economic slowdown of potentially extended duration, and it is possible that it could cause a global recession.

 Johnson & Johnson (3/20- Press Release)

 Q: The Covid-19 outbreak is impacting supply chains around the world.
 Has Johnson & Johnson been affected by any supply chain disruption?

 A: Covid-19 is a very dynamic situation, but thanks to the hard work and dedication of our supply chain teams worldwide, we have sufficient inventory for patient needs and are working diligently to minimize impact.
 We are also closely monitoring our supply levels and product demand to ensure adequate and effective distribution of our products and services.

 Q: What steps is the company’s supply chain taking during this Covid-19 pandemic?